Alldlights/alx-low_level_programming/README.md

-C low- level programming and differnt functions in C
+C - structures and typedef